Apple lovers in some Asian countries to pay more for iPhone 14

 Shelling out more for an iPhonehttps://tmsnrt.rs/3cRukfT

-(Reporting by Reuters bureaux; writing by Sayantani Ghosh; editing by Jason Neely)
+(Reporting by Reuters bureaux; writing by Sayantani Ghosh; editing by Jason Neely and Anil D'Silva)

 ((sayantani.ghosh@thomsonreuters.com;))